Dovyski/cvui/docs/layout-introduction.md

 The code above will produce the following on the screen:

 ![Example of cvui::beginRow() and cvui::endRow()](/img/row-no-padding.png)
-<p class="img-caption">Figure 1: row with several components, which are automatically placed by cvui.</p>
+<p class="img-caption">Figure 1: row with several components automatically placed by cvui.</p>

 In the example above, the row will be rendered to `frame` at coordinates `(10, 20)`.
 Notice that all component calls between `beginRow()` and `endRow()` **do not** specify `(x, y)` coordinates, only width and height when needed, e.g. `cvui::window(80, 80, "window")` and `cvui::button(100, 30, "Fixed")`.